Adargel00/license-and-dua/DataUseAgreement-v1.5.0.md

 * Supervisor's title:
 (* information required for students and postdocs)

-General research area for which the data will be used:
+General research area for which the data will be used: Mental Health in AI

-Date of this agreement:
+Date of this agreement:   03/07/2024

 [ ] I have attached a certificate of completion of a human subjects protections course.